I hate cooking. Unless I feel like cooking. And trust me, that feeling doesn’t come along often. When it does, I usually make cinnamon rolls.

 If you buy a meal plan, you’ve especially saved yourself time and money, especially if you find budget friendly meal plans or meal prepping guides.

 Not every day is the same.
-If it is, I applaud your routine.
+If it is, I am impressed with how disciplined you are.

 - Gone all day= crockpot dinner.